aiven/devportal/docs/products/clickhouse/howto/manage-users-roles.rst

 Preview users and roles in the console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also see the users, their roles and permissions in the  `Aiven web console <https://console.aiven.io/>`_.
-You will find these on the *Users & Roles* tab of your service.
-Next to every user there is a **View Details & Grants** button that shows you a list of all grants for that user.
+You can also see the users, their roles, and permissions in the  `Aiven web console <https://console.aiven.io/>`_.
+Go to your service page, and select **Users and roles** from the sidebar.
+Next to every user listed, there is a **View details & grants** button, which shows you a list of all grants for that user.